nhsconnect/FHIR-NRLS-API/pages/development/interactions/api_interaction_search.md

 <div class="language-http highlighter-rouge">
 <pre class="highlight"><code><span class="err">GET [baseUrl]/STU3/DocumentReference?_id=da2b6e8a-3c8f-11e8-baae-6c3be5a609f5-584d385036514c383142
 </span></code>
-Search for the DocumentReference resource for a pointer with the logical id of 'da2b6e8a-3c8f-11e8-baae-6c3be5a609f5-584d385036514c383142'</pre>
+Search for the DocumentReference resource for a pointer with the logical ID of 'da2b6e8a-3c8f-11e8-baae-6c3be5a609f5-584d385036514c383142'</pre>
 </div>

-When the `_id` search parameter is used by a client, this search parameter MUST only be used as a single search parameter and MUST not be used in conjunction with any other parameter to form part of a combination search query with the exception of the`‘_format’` parameter.
+The `_id` search parameter cannot be used in conjunction with any other search parameter (with the exception of the `_format` parameter.)

 ### **`subject`**

-See [`reference`](https://www.hl7.org/fhir/STU3/search.html#reference) for details on this parameter.
-The subject parameter can be used as follows:
+See [`reference`](https://www.hl7.org/fhir/STU3/search.html#reference) for details on this search parameter.
+The `subject` search parameter can be used as follows:

 <div markdown="span" class="alert alert-success" role="alert">
 `GET [baseUrl]/STU3/DocumentReference?subject=[reference]`</div>

-The `subject` query parameter MUST follow the format:
+The `subject` search parameter **MUST** follow the format:

 `https://demographics.spineservices.nhs.uk/STU3/Patient/[NHS Number]`

 <div class="language-http highlighter-rouge">
 <pre class="highlight"><code><span class="err">GET [baseUrl]/STU3/DocumentReference?subject=https://demographics.spineservices.nhs.uk/STU3/Patient/9876543210
 </span></code>
-Return all DocumentReference resources for a patient with a NHS Number of 9876543210</pre>
+Return all DocumentReference resources for a patient with an NHS Number of 9876543210.</pre>
 </div>

 ### **`subject` and `type`**

+The `subject` and `type` search parameters can be used as follows:

 <div markdown="span" class="alert alert-success" role="alert">
 `GET [baseUrl]/STU3/DocumentReference?subject=[reference]&type.coding=[system]%7C[code]`</div>

-The `subject` query parameter MUST follow the format:
+The `subject` search parameter **MUST** follow the format:

 `https://demographics.spineservices.nhs.uk/STU3/Patient/[NHS Number]`

-The `type` query parameter MUST follow the format:
+The `type` search parameter **MUST** follow the format:

 `[system]|[code]`

 <div class="language-http highlighter-rouge">
 <pre class="highlight"><code><span class="err">GET [baseUrl]/STU3/DocumentReference?subject=https%3A%2F%2Fdemographics.spineservices.nhs.uk%2FSTU3%2FPatient%2F9876543210&type.coding=http%3A%2F%2Fsnomed.info%2Fsct%7C736253002
 </span></code>
-Return all DocumentReference resources for a patient with a NHS Number of 9876543210 and pointer type mental health crisis plan</pre>
+Return all DocumentReference resources for a patient with an NHS Number of 9876543210 and pointer type mental health crisis plan.</pre>
 </div>

 ### **`subject` and `custodian`**

+The `subject` and `custodian` search parameters can be used as follows:

 <div markdown="span" class="alert alert-success" role="alert">
 `GET [baseUrl]/STU3/DocumentReference?subject=[reference]&custodian=[reference]`</div>

-The `subject` query parameter MUST follow the format:
+The `subject` search parameter **MUST** follow the format:

 `https://demographics.spineservices.nhs.uk/STU3/Patient/[NHS Number]`

-The `custodian` query parameter MUST follow the format:
+The `custodian` search parameter **MUST** follow the format:

 `https://directory.spineservices.nhs.uk/STU3/Organization/[ODS Code]`

 <div class="language-http highlighter-rouge">
 <pre class="highlight"><code><span class="err">GET [baseUrl]/STU3/DocumentReference?subject=https%3A%2F%2Fdemographics.spineservices.nhs.uk%2FSTU3%2FPatient%2F9876543210&custodian=https%3A%2F%2Fdirectory.spineservices.nhs.uk%2FSTU3%2FOrganization%2FRR8
 </span></code>
-Return all DocumentReference resources for a patient with a NHS Number of 9876543210 and pointer owner with ODS code RR8</pre>
+Return all DocumentReference resources for a patient with an NHS Number of 9876543210 and pointer owner with ODS code RR8.</pre>
 </div>

 ### **`_summary`**

-The search parameter `_summary` allows the client to retrieve the number of `DocumentReference`s that match a given search.
+The `_summary` search parameter allows the consumer to retrieve the number of `DocumentReference`s that match a given search.

-See [`_summary`](https://www.hl7.org/fhir/search.html#summary) for details on this parameter.
-The _summary parameter can be used as follows:
+See [`_summary`](https://www.hl7.org/fhir/search.html#summary) for details on this search parameter.
+The `_summary` search parameter can be used as follows:

 <div markdown="span" class="alert alert-success" role="alert">
 `GET [baseUrl]/STU3/DocumentReference?subject=[reference]&_summary=count`</div>

-The `subject` query parameter MUST follow the format:
+The `subject` search parameter **MUST** follow the format:

 `https://demographics.spineservices.nhs.uk/STU3/Patient/[NHS Number]`

-The `_summary` search parameter MUST be set to the value `count` to retrieve the number of matching results.
-Other FHIR values for this search parameter are not supported.
+The `_summary` search parameter **MUST** have the value `count` (other FHIR values for this search parameter are not supported).

 <div class="language-http highlighter-rouge">
 <pre class="highlight"><code><span class="err">GET [baseUrl]/STU3/DocumentReference?subject=https%3A%2F%2Fdemographics.spineservices.nhs.uk%2FSTU3%2FPatient%2F9876543210&_summary=count
 </span></code>
-Return a count of resources for a patient with a NHS Number of 9876543210</pre>
+Return a count of resources for a patient with an NHS Number of 9876543210.</pre>
 </div>

 ## Search Response

-Success:
+### Success

+A successful execution of the search interaction will:
-- will return a `200` **OK** HTTP status code on successful execution of the interaction.
+- return a `200` **OK** HTTP status code.
-- will return a `Bundle` of `type` searchset, containing either:
+- return a `Bundle` response boby of type `searchset`, containing either:
+    - A `0` (zero) total value indicating no records matched the search criteria, i.e. an empty `Bundle`.

+    {% include note.html content="The NRL service will ONLY return an empty bundle if a Spine Clinicals record exists and there is no DocumentReference for that specific Clinicals record." %}

-    - One or more `DocumentReference` resources that conform to the NRL `DocumentReference` FHIR profile and that have the status value of "current".
+    - One or more `DocumentReference` resources (with a `current` status) that conform to the NRL `DocumentReference` FHIR profile.
+        - The current `versionId` will be included.
+        - If `masterIdentifier` and/or `relatesTo` are set, they will be included.

     {% include note.html content="The version of the pointer model (FHIR profile) will be indicated in the `DocumentReference.meta.profile` metadata attribute for each pointer (see [FHIR Resources & References](explore_reference.html#1-profiles)).
 A 'Bundle' may contain pointers which conform to different versions of the pointer model." %}

-    - A `0` (zero) total value indicating no record was matched, i.e. an empty `Bundle`.

-      {% include note.html content="The NRL Service will ONLY return an empty bundle if a Spine Clincals record exists and there is no DocumentReference for that specific Clinicals record." %}

-- Where a `DocumentReference` is returned, it will include the `versionId` of the current version of the `DocumentReference` resource.

-- When a Consumer retrieves a `DocumentReference`, if the `masterIdentifier` is set then it will be included in the returned `DocumentReference`.

-- When a Consumer retrieves a `DocumentReference`, if the relatesTo is set then it will be included in the returned `DocumentReference`.

-Failure:
+### Failure

 The following errors can be triggered when performing this operation: